AdobeDocs/experience-manager-65.en/help/sites-developing/headful-headless.md

 In a headless model, the content is managed in the AEM repository, but delivered via APIs such as REST and GraphQL to another system to render the content for the user experience.
 In this model, content is created in AEM, but styling it, presenting it, and delivering it all happen on another platform.

 Single Page Applications (SPAs) are often the destination for content delivered headlessly by AEM.
 However, these SPAs need not be entirely external to AEM.
-AEM allows you to decide to what degree your SPAs are integrated into AEM.
+AEM lets you decide to what degree your SPAs are integrated into AEM.
 Let's take an example.

 ## Web Shop Example {#web-shop-example}